 In summer 2011, Pomona College Dining Services became the first liberal arts school to be Marine Stewardship Council (MSC) Certified.
 MSC's “Chain of Custody” certification assures that in every step of the chain – from the fishers, to the processor, to the distributor and the end user – MSC-certified seafood is not mixed with or substituted for non-certified seafood.
-We are committed to using only MSC-certified seafood products in the dining halls and are currently in the process of making this transition.
+Even thought we did not renew our MSC-certification in 2016, Pomona is still committed to using MSC-certified seafood products in the dining halls.
 The MSC standard is based on three core principles: health of the stock; impact on the marine ecosystem; and management of the fishery.

-We are currently using the following MSC-certified seafood products (click on each item for more information on the source fishery):
+We are currently using the following seafood products that are either MSC(Marine Stewardship Council - Certified Sustainable Seafood), BAP (Best Aquaculture Practices), Monterey Bay Aquarium Seafood Watch Program, or IRF (Iceland Responsible Fisheries).
+(Click on each item for more information on the source fishery):